Zenga: Zen painting during the Edo period

 The Edo period saw a new popularization of Zen.
 During the Edo period Zenga was not confined to the spiritual and educational discipline within the monastic Zen community but became one of several forms of Zen Buddhist outreach into the lay community.
 With the ushering in of the Tokugawa shogunate, “Religion came to penetrate the lives of the general populace, not just as a primitive faith, but also as a system of beliefs, that had undergone considerable intellectual refinement while sustained by the teachings and rituals of Buddhism and Shinto.

-Practicioners
+Practitioners

 Sengai Gibon

 Sengai Gibon, Kanzan and Jittoku, Jittoku, with the broom, is deconstructed, by quick direct brushwork, to just arms, face and broom.

 Sengai Gibon (1750-1837) was another notable Zenga monk/artist.
 He was the abbot of the Shōfuku-ji temple in Hakata, Japan, retiring in 1811.
 Like Hakuin, most of his ink painting was done in the later years of his life.
 Sengai is known for his roughly-brushed, comical style of painting.